 Criminal scammers will often use the names of legitimate pet shippers such as Pet-Express, using pirate websites and the logos of these companies to appear genuine.
 The difference is, correspondence will often come from a third party domain such as gmail.com, rather than the company URL (for example firstname.lastname@example.org).

-“Scammers” offer to provide free or inexpensive puppies, just for the price of shipping.
-There is usually no dog and no shipment, so please take precautions before paying money for services that may not exist.
-Other animals frequently offered are monkeys, birds, snakes, and small exotic animals.
+These scammers will generally offer to provide free or inexpensive puppies, charging just for the price of shipping.
+In most cases there is no dog and no shipment, so please take precautions before paying money for services that may not exist.
+Other animals frequently offered include purebred cats, monkeys, birds, snakes, and small exotic animals.

 Scammers also regularly use Western Union or Money Gram as a payment method.
-Unlike PayPal or a recognized credit card merchant system, Western Union and Money Gram payments are often untraceable and non-refundable.
+Unlike PayPal or a recognised credit card merchant system, Western Union and Money Gram payments are often untraceable and non-refundable.